JMestre32/odin-sign-up-form/README.md

 Hello!
 This is a sign up form I created as part of The Odin Project Full Stack Javascript path.
 Live deployment hyperlinked under the 'About' section.
+Thanks!